-Making poor choices given known circumstances; indecision when options are not clear-cut; failure to take action when appropriate or demonstrating insecurity about making a decision ; behavior indicating poor judgment or failure to consider appropriate options; failure to learn from past mistakes; inability or unwillingness to modify a position; rigid adherence to rules without consideration of alternative information; failure to see or consider all options; succumbing to peer pressure.
+Making poor choices given known circumstances; indecision when options are not clear-cut; failure to take action when appropriate or demonstrating insecurity about making a decision ; behavior indicating poor judgment or failure to consider appropriate options; failure to learn from past mistakes; inability or unwillingness to modify a position; rigid adherence to rules without consideration of alternative information; failure to see or consider all options; and but not limited to succumbing to peer pressure.

-Public Safety Officers must present a background which demonstrates maturity and readiness for such employment.
-Their past choices must be free from behavior inappropriate to the position being sought.
-A significant degree of personal discipline must be displayed to ensure that candidates can consistently refrain from taking actions which may be detrimental to their own health and well-being or the health and well-being of others.
-They must be able to maintain their composure and stay in control during critical situations, maintain a positive attitude, and accept constructive criticism without becoming defensive.
+Public Safety Officers must present a background which demonstrates maturity and readiness for employment.
+Your past choices must be free from inappropriate behavior.
+A significant degree of personal discipline must be displayed to ensure that you consistently refrain from taking actions which may be detrimental to your own health and well-being or the health and well-being of others.
+You must be able to maintain your composure and stay in control during critical situations, maintain a positive attitude, and accept constructive criticism without becoming defensive.
 Desired behaviors may include, but are not limited to the ability to:

-• Adhering to legal and societal constraints and requirements of conduct
+• Adhere to legal and societal constraints and requirements of conduct

-• Considering the consequences prior to taking an action
+• Consider consequences prior to taking an action

-• Accepting responsibility for past actions and mistakes
+• Accept responsibility for past actions and mistakes

-• Taking proper precautions and avoid unnecessarily risky behavior
+• Take proper precautions and avoid unnecessarily risky behavior

-• Working well in unstructured situations with minimal supervision
+• Work well in unstructured situations with minimal supervision

-Use of illegal drugs; abuse of alcohol or prescription medications; failure to follow all laws and common rules of conduct; associating with individuals who break the law; being argumentative, defensive, or blaming others (or circumstances) for mistakes made; past behavior which indicates a tendency to resort to use of force to gain objectives; overbearing in approach to resolving problems; unnecessarily confrontational taking unnecessary personal risks; placing others at risk through one's own actions; reacting childishly or with anger to criticism or disappointment.
+Use of illegal drugs; abuse of alcohol or prescription medications; failure to follow all laws and common rules of conduct; associating with individuals who break the law; being argumentative, defensive, or blaming others (or circumstances) for mistakes made; past behavior which indicates a tendency to resort to use of force to gain objectives; overbearing in approach to resolving problems; unnecessarily confrontational; taking unnecessary personal risks; placing others at risk through your actions; reacting childishly or with anger to criticism or disappointment.

-Public Safety Officers are required to demonstrate the highest possible personal integrity through their honesty and ethical conduct.
-They must be able to maintain high standards of personal conduct, abide by the law, and demonstrate attributes such as truthfulness and fairness in relationships with others.
-Each candidate must demonstrate a willingness to work within "the system."
+Public Safety Officers are required to demonstrate the highest possible personal integrity through your honesty and ethical conduct.
+You must be able to maintain high standards of personal conduct, abide by the law, and demonstrate attributes such as truthfulness and fairness in relationships with others.
+You must demonstrate a willingness to work within the organization.
 Examples of behaviors which meet this standard include, but are not limited to:

-Makes false and/or misleading statements or intentionally omits relevant information; purposefully withholds information; minimizes past mistakes or errors; blames others/makes excuses for mistakes; attempts to induce others to give false information; "bends" the rules or uses a position of authority for personal gain; refuses to accept responsibility for improper actions; condones the unethical behavior of others through silence; engages in illegal or immoral activities of such a nature that would be offensive to contemporary community standards of propriety; theft; fraud.
+Making false and/or misleading statements or intentionally omitting relevant information; purposefully withholding information; minimizing past mistakes or errors; blaming others/making excuses for mistakes; attempting to induce others to give false information; bending the rules or using a position of authority for personal gain; refusing to accept responsibility for improper actions; condoning the unethical behavior of others through silence; engaging in illegal or immoral activities of such a nature that would be offensive to contemporary community standards of propriety; theft; and, but not limited to fraud.

 Public Safety Officers are required to demonstrate the ability to set and achieve personal and professional goals.
-Candidates for public safety positions can best position themselves for positive consideration through continuing achievement in the workplace, educational environment, volunteer activities and/or community involvement.
-Each candidate must demonstrate initiative and the ability to follow through on all commitments without constant supervision and detailed instruction.
-Candidates have the opportunity to demonstrate their ability to set and achieve goals, their ability to work in a diligent, reliable, and conscientious manner in accordance with specific rules and policies, and their readiness for, and commitment to, public service through the following:
+Candidates for public safety positions can best position themselves for consideration through continuing achievement in the workplace, educational environment, volunteer activities, and/or community involvement.
+You must demonstrate initiative and the ability to follow through on all commitments without constant supervision and detailed instruction.
+You have the opportunity to demonstrate your ability to set and achieve goals, work in a diligent, reliable, and conscientious manner in accordance with specific rules and policies, and your readiness for, and commitment to, public service through the following:

 • Advancement in the workplace through promotion or increased responsibilities